E6

 How to Fix / Troubleshooting

-Safety: Unplug the dehumidifier before removing covers.
+Safety: Unplug the dehumidifier before removing any covers.
 Avoid bending refrigerant tubing.

 Steps to fix E6:

-- Reset: Unplug for 10 minutes and plug back in.
-If E6 returns, continue.
+- Reset: Unplug the unit for 10 minutes and plug it back in.
+If the E6 error returns, continue with the following steps.

 - Access the coil sensor: Remove the front or rear housing to expose the evaporator coil.
 The sensor is usually clipped to the coil fins or inserted into a small well.